JanetYin/ttt/readme.md

 where `everyℕisEvenOrOdd` is a proof that `(a : ℕ) → isEven a ⊎ isOdd a`.

+Exercises (source: Thorsten Altenkirch).
+Assume:

+    People : Set
+    Ann    : People
+    Kate   : People
+    Peter  : People
+    Child  : People → People → Set

+Then:

+ * Define the HasChild predicate.
+ * Formalise: Ann is not a child of Kate.
+ * Formalise: there is someone with exactly one child.
+ * Define the relation Parent.
+ * Formalise: No one is the parent of everyone.
+ * Prove that if Ann has no children then Kate is not the child of Ann.

 ## Properties of `ℕ` and pattern matching